Aakash-Gupta-BITS/OS-from-Assembly/README.md

 3. `pop` is not allowed with `constant`.

 #### Not Handled Yet
-1. `pointer` datatype in assembly generation.
+- `pointer` datatype in assembly generation.
+- Multiple files as input.